thatvirtualguy/thatvirtualguy.github.io/src/content/about/index.md

 Although AI is new on the market, we will strive to find the best [AI companions](../tags/aicompanions/) for our readers, making their daily work easier.
 We strongly believe that AI will not take over our virtual assistant places, but rather be a every day helper.

-We strongly believe that [Web3](../tags/web3/) and especially cryptocurrencies have one of the biggest potentials to become a steady stream of income by creating quality content.
+We strongly believe that [Web3](../tags/web3/) and especially cryptocurrencies have one of the biggest potentials to become a steady stream of income by creating quality content and staking crypto currency.

 ## Get In Touch With Us